php-dev-br/laravel-doc-pt-br/database.md

 Note that two keys have been added to the configuration array: `read` and `write`.
 Both of these keys have array values containing a single key: `host`.
 The rest of the database options for the `read` and `write` connections will be merged from the main `mysql` array.

-You only need to place items in the `read` and `write` arrays if you wish to override the values from the main array.
-So, in this case, `192.168.1.1` will be used as the host for the "read" connection, while `192.168.1.2` will be used for the "write" connection.
+So, we only need to place items in the `read` and `write` arrays if we wish to override the values in the main array.
+So, in this case, `192.168.1.1` will be used as the "read" connection, while `192.168.1.2` will be used as the "write" connection.
 The database credentials, prefix, character set, and all other options in the main `mysql` array will be shared across both connections.

-<a name="using-multiple-database-connections"></a>
-### Using Multiple Database Connections

-When using multiple connections, you may access each connection via the `connection` method on the `DB` facade.
-The `name` passed to the `connection` method should correspond to one of the connections listed in your `config/database.php` configuration file:

-    $users = DB::connection('foo')->select(...);

-You may also access the raw, underlying PDO instance using the `getPdo` method on a connection instance:

-    $pdo = DB::connection()->getPdo();

 <a name="running-queries"></a>
 ## Running Raw SQL Queries